Women's Royal New Zealand Naval Service: Re-establishment

 In 1947, the RNZN was depleted in manpower after a strike over postwar service conditions.
 To help remedy this, the WRNZNS was re-established so that Wrens could assume some of the onshore duties performed by RNZN personnel, freeing the men up for service at sea.
 Lorelle Corbin was the director of the WRNZNS; she served with the organisation during its war years and had been part of the New Zealand contingent in the victory parade held in London the previous year.
 In 1950, legislation was passed by the New Zealand Government that officially made the WRNZNS part of the RNZN.

 In its reconstituted form, the WRNZNS struggled to attract personnel and Corbin maintained the high standards for recruits set by her predecessor.
 Its personnel were mainly employed in two locations, at Philomel and the Navy Office in Wellington.
 Wrens had less opportunities in peacetime, and much of the work they had performed during the war years was now carried out by men of the RNZN.
 By the 1960s, there were fewer than 50 Wrens serving in the WRNZNS.
 To retain Wrens, they were allowed to remain in the service if they married.

 As with the corresponding army and air force women's services, the WRNZNS was disbanded in 1977.
 This followed the introduction of the Human Rights Commission Act 1977, leading to a decision to do away with separate services for women in the New Zealand military.
 Women were now able to serve alongside men in the RNZN.
 The final parade of the WRNZNS was in July that year.
+During its existence between 1942 and 1977, 1921 women served in the WRNZNS.